EDUCBA Logo

 There are two types of Candlestick chart in Excel:

-• Volume-Open-High-Low-Close Chart: This is the chart that is similar to the first one.
-However, it adds the stock volume as well under graphical representation to have a better visualization output.
+• Volume-Open-High-Low-Close Chart: This chart is similar to the first one.
+However, it adds the stock volume under graphical representation for better visualization output.

 How to Create a Candlestick Chart in Excel?